 The need to deepen U.S. ports will become more important over the next several years as deeper draft cargo ships are being built and the Panama Canal Expansion moves forward.
 Near term domestic capital projects include another section of the New York harbor, work for the U.S. Navy in Norfolk, and other deepening work along the East Coast.
 In addition, the Coastal Impact Assistance program and Offshore Continental Shelf program are still on track to add dollars to the dredging market in the next few years.
-The Coastal Impact Assistance Program is a longer term plan that apportions money from offshore oil drilling leases back to the impacted states.
+The Coastal Impact Assistance Program is a federal plan to provide monies from offshore oil drilling in the Gulf to six coastal states.
+The Offshore Continental Shelf program is a longer term plan that apportions money from offshore oil drilling leases back to the impacted states.
 While none of these funds have been spent yet, there are efforts by the State of Louisiana and industry coalitions, including those from the oil and gas industry, to push for these expenditures to be made.
 In total there are capital projects which, in the aggregate, could provide more than \$200 million of opportunities over the next year or two.